staging-951d-madcitymultimedia/postman-docs/src/pages/docs/getting-started/importing-and-exporting/importing-from-soapui.md

 1. Select **Import**, then select **Migrate to Postman > SoapUI**.
 1. Select **files** or **folder**, then select the files or folder you want to import.
 1. Select **Open**.
+Postman checks if the selected files are valid SoapUI projects.
-1. Select **Start Migration**.
+1. If the files are valid, you can select **Start Migration**.
 A window appears showing the migration’s progress.
 When the migration is complete, select **Dismiss**.
-The SoapUI project appears in your workspace as a collection.

   > You can also drag files and folders into the import window.